-- First, be sure to submit your Penn State University application via MyPennState, CommonApp, or Coalition.
-Note: The Penn State ID number you are given is required to submit the Acceptd materials.
+- First, be sure to submit your Penn State University application via MyPennState, or the CommonApp Note: The Penn State ID number you are assigned is required to submit the Acceptd materials.

 - As soon as possible, submit your personal information and preferred audition day via Acceptd.

-- Next, submit the required materials for your chosen degree on Acceptd no later than the deadline(s) indicated.*
+- If required, submit the requested materials for your chosen degree on Acceptd no later than the deadline(s) indicated.*